sysco-middleware/sysco-middleware.github.io/_posts/2016-09-02-Social-Networks-Big-Data-CRM-and-IOT-in-your-supermarket.md

 ![Scenario 3.](/images/2016-09-02-Social-Networks-Big-Data-CRM-and-IoT-in-your-supermarket/Scenario 3.png)

 But why to stop there?
 We can also become familiar with what kind of music and even lightning our customer prefers, so we can tailor the best shopping experience for our customer.
-With this approach, we have achieved customer loyalty and we can maximize the impact of our interaction which leads to better upsell and cross-sell, and which consequently, leads to greater customer value.
+With this approach, we have achieved customer loyalty and we can maximize the impact of our interaction which leads to better up-sell and cross-sell, and which consequently, leads to greater customer value.

 In my next post we will discuss how we can achieve the third scenario using Oracle products.